Emekaony/Photomosaics/README.md

-Images are cool but constructing an image from a bunch of source images is even cooler!
+Images are cool, but constructing an image from a bunch of source images is even cooler!